-Tennis elbow, technically known as lateral epicondylitis, is one of the most common injuries of the arm (and despite the name you don’t have to play tennis to suffer with it).
+Tennis elbow, technically known as lateral epicondylitis, is one of the most common injuries of the arm (and despite the name you don’t have to play tennis to suffer from it).
 This injury can be a major challenge, as it is not the easiest to treat, prone to recurrence, and may last for several weeks or months, with the average duration of a typical episode reported to be between six months and two years.

 Tennis elbow is a tendinopathy of the common extensor in the wrist, defined as pain on the outside of the elbow, with the dominant arm commonly being most affected.
-It is generally a work related or sport related condition caused by regular overloading by excessive, quick, monotonous, repetitive movements of the wrist, especially in eccentric contractions and gripping activities that result in micro traumas, leading the tendon to degenerate/deteriorate with time.
+It is generally a work-related or sport-related condition caused by regular overloading by excessive, quick, monotonous, repetitive movements of the wrist, especially in eccentric contractions and gripping activities that result in micro traumas, leading the tendon to degenerate/deteriorate with time.

 Your symptoms are very likely to be;

 - Tenderness on the outside of the elbow

 - Stiffness in the morning with persistent aching

 - Soreness of the forearms and pain is worsened by gripping or holding an object

 The condition is diagnosed during a clinical assessment by a trained practitioner, an ultrasound scan is often used, or even an MRI.
 Fortunately, this condition responds very well to shockwave therapy.